 One was raped.

-For these twenty women, abortion was part of their healthcare, both physiological and psychological.
-Why the hell should the government be part of these very personal medical decisions?
+For these twenty-two women, abortion was part of their healthcare, both physiological and psychological.
+It still makes no sense to me why the government is involved in these decisions.

 "That woman, that family, might seek spiritual guidance, they may seek medical guidance, but that decision is not going to be made any better medically or morally, because the government is dictating how that decision should be made," answered Pete Buttigieg when he was pressed on Fox News about third trimester abortions, which are extremely rare, when he was running for President.